 Kate Okker-Edging

-Kate Okker-Edging is a doctoral student at the Annenberg School for Communication at the University of Pennsylvania.
-She investigates the relationship between social media and mental health, focusing on how social media platforms can be leveraged to improve mental health outcomes.
-She is particularly interested in youth/young adults and LGBTQ+ mental health communication.
+Kate Okker-Edging is a doctoral candidate at the Annenberg School for Communication at the University of Pennsylvania.
+She focuses on how digital technologies and resources such as social media and AI can be leveraged to improve mental health outcomes and promote joy.
+She is particularly interested in examining the mental health communication needs of youth/young adults and LGBTQ+ people.

 Education